Event Arcs

 Timeline placement

 This story belongs near the origin era, beside Extinction Red Line and the older VX-99 material.
-It should appear before Extinction Horizon in strict chronology because it expands the pre-outbreak military-science shadow.
 For reader-first order, it works after readers know what VX-99 is, because the story's full significance depends on understanding the later catastrophe.

 Major characters and changes